DamengRandom/tipify/js-hoisting.md

 #### Quick word for JavaScript strict mode:

-`"user strict"` is a mode ensure develoepr write better and secure code:
+`"user strict"` is a mode ensure developer write better and secure code:

-Under these mode, developer cannot do these:
+Under these modes, developer cannot do these:

 ``` js
 // 1.
 None of these keywords can be used as variable name: